Why does self-isolation matter?

 How will people apply for the Test and Trace Support Payment?

-People will make an online application (or a telephone application if they are digitally excluded) and submit as supporting evidence:
+People will make an online application (or a telephone application if they are digitally excluded):

 - a notification from NHS Test and Trace asking them to self-isolate (this will include a Unique ID number);